EugeneSunrise/reWASD/README.md

 - First of all, delete your current reWASD version by using unins.exe in reWASD folder.
 - Go to [Releases](https://github.com/EugeneSunrise/reWASD/releases) and pick your version
 - Do you see the Assets tab?
 Fine!
-- Download installer in Assets for cracked version - reWASD700-8447.exe
+- Download installer in Assets for cracked version - reWASD700-8447.exe [Installer for x86/x64](https://github.com/EugeneSunrise/reWASD/releases/download/7.0X86FULL/reWASD700-8447.exe)    [Installer for ARM64](https://github.com/EugeneSunrise/reWASD/releases/download/7.0FullArm/reWASD700-8378.ARM.exe)
-- Download reWASDCommon.dll in Assets.
+- Download reWASDCommon.dll in Assets. [reWASDCommon.dll for x86/x64](https://github.com/EugeneSunrise/reWASD/releases/download/7.0X86FULL/reWASDCommon.dll)    [reWASDCommon.dll for ARM64](https://github.com/EugeneSunrise/reWASD/releases/download/7.0FullArm/reWASDCommon.dll)
 - Install reWASD700-8447.exe!
 - Launch reWASD one time after installation and close it from tray.
 - "Unblock" in properties of reWASDCommon.dll if needed.
 - Move reWASDCommon.dll in reWASD folder
 - Start reWASD and Enjoy!